jwkim960315/WesCourse/README.md

 As I was developing this project, I realized that I could develop some code further and create a couple new open source projects:
 * Pagination
   * ~~I tried to find a pagination module that allows a user to navigate to first/last pages, next/previous sections, and next/previous pages, but I gave up and built my own version of pagination with Node, html, and CSS.
-I am willing to further develop it and make it available to everyone~~ I have actually found a better pagination module than mine...
+I am willing to further develop it and make it available to everyone~~
+  I have actually found a better pagination module than mine...
 * Wesleyan Courses API
   * I also had to scrap all the Wesleyan courses data from WesMaps since Wesleyan REST API has been shutdown during the Summer Break.
 This tragedy actually allowed me to realize that I could make this an open source project and allow Wesleyan developers to use it freely
 * Refactoring
   * I have a lot to refactor both back-end and front-end code.
 Hopefully, I can make it much cleaner than what I have now
+* Recreating this Project with Other Technologies
+  * I have been interested in learning React & Redux, so hopefully I could recreate this one with those technologies